Bekaboo/deadcolumn.nvim/README.md

 ## FAQ

-- **Why can't I see the colored column?**
+### Why can't I see the colored column?

 Please make sure you have set `colorcolumn` to a value greater than 0.

 If you set `colorcolumn` to a relative value (e.g. `'-10'`), make sure `textwidth` is set to a value greater than 0.

-- **How to set different `colorcolumn` for different filetypes?**
+### How to set different `colorcolumn` for different filetypes?

 This plugin does not set `colorcolumn` for you, it only reads and uses the value of `colorcolumn` of the current buffer to show the colored column when needed.

 It leaves to you to set `colorcolumn` for different filetypes, under different conditions, which is more flexible compared to setting `colorcolumn` in the plugin setup function.

 There are mainly two ways to set `colorcolumn` for different filetypes:

 1. Using `autocmd`:

     You can use the `autocmd` command to set `colorcolumn` for different filetypes.

     For example, you can set `colorcolumn` to 80 for markdown files:

     ```vim
     autocmd FileType markdown setlocal colorcolumn=80
     ```

 2. Using `ftplugin`:

     You can also use the `ftplugin` directory to set `colorcolumn` for different filetypes.

     For example, you can create a file named `markdown.vim` in the `ftplugin` directory under your config directory, and set `colorcolumn` to 80 for `markdown` files:

     ```vim
     setlocal colorcolumn=80
     ```

+## Known Issues

+### Transparent Background

+If you are using a transparent background, the colored column may not be displayed properly, since the background color of the colored column dynamically changed based on the blending of `'Normal'` background color and the orignial `'CoolorColumn'` background color.

+If Deadcolumn cannot find the `'Normal'` background color, it will use `'#000000'` (pure black) as the default background color for blending.

+There is no way to fix this, since terminal emulators do not support setting a transparent background color for a specific character.

+**Workaround:** You can set `opts.threshold` to 1 to disable blending when the length is smaller than `colorcolumn` and show the colored column only when it is greater than `colorcolumn`.

 ## Similar Projects